Rostania occultata (Bagl.) Otálora, P.M. Jørg. & Wedin

 Distribution: N - VG (TSB 18684), TAA (Nascimbene & al. 2007b), Piem, Lig (S-F148069).
 C - Tosc (Benesperi & al. 2007, Košuthová & al. 2022), Umb (Genovesi & al. 2002, Ravera & al. 2006), Laz (Ravera 2001), Abr (Ravera 2002b), Mol (Caporale & al. 2008), Sar (Zedda 2002).
 S - Bas (Potenza & al. 2014, Brackel 2011), Si (Grillo 1998, Grillo & Caniglia 2004, Ravera & al. 2021c).

 Description: Thallus subcrustose to indistinctly subsquamulose-subplacodioid, homoiomerous, gelatinous when wet, forming a thin, effuse crust of scattered to contiguous, 120-170(-200) μm wide granules.
 Lobes absent or few, small and short, 150-200 µm thick (when moist), smooth, more or less channelled but sometimes becoming coralloid and forming c.
 1 mm wide rosettes.
 Upper surface dark olive-green to black, dull, epruinose, semi-translucent when wet.
-Apothecia often numerous, sessile, mostly terminal, 0.1-0.3(-0.5) mm across, globose and perithecioid when young, with an initially punctiform, later concave, dark red to rarely pale yellow-brown disc, an entire to lobulate, finall sometimes excluded thalline margin and often a paler, up to 15 µm wide parathecial ring.
+Apothecia lecanorine, often numerous, sessile, mostly terminal, 0.1-0.3(-0.5) mm across, globose and perithecioid when young, with an initially punctiform, later concave, dark red to rarely pale yellow-brown disc, an entire to lobulate, finally sometimes excluded thalline margin and often a paler, up to 15 µm wide parathecial ring.
 Thalline exciple with a simple pseudocortex; proper exciple euthyplectenchymatous, with small-ellipsoid to rectangular cells, c.
-10 µm thick; epithecium brown; hymenium colourless, 80-140 µm high, I+ blue; paraphyses c.
+10 µm thick; epithecium brown; hymenium colourless, 80-140 µm high, K/I+ blue; paraphyses c.
 2 µm thick at mid-level, the apical cells up to 5 µm wide; hypothecium colourless, 15-50 µm high.
 Asci 8-spored, cylindrical-clavate, the apex strongly thickened, the apical dome K/I+ pale blue, with a downwardly projecting K/I+ deep blue tubular structure.
 Ascospores subglobose when young, then more or less cuboid with rounded angles and truncate ends, muriform with (4-)8-12 cells in optical view, (11-)13-18(-22) x 9-15 µm.
 Pycnidia immersed, globose.
 Conidia bacilliform, 4-5 x c.
 1 µm.
-Photobiont cyanobacterial (Nostoc, in chains of up to 10 cells).
+Photobiont cyanobacterial (Nostoc, the cells in chains of up to 10).
 Spot tests: all negative.
 Chemistry: without lichen substances.
 Note: a temperate lichen found on smooth, base-rich, but not very eutrophicated bark of more less isolated broad-leaved trees (Acer, Fraxinus, Juglans, Populus) in rather humid sites, especially on basal parts of old trunks; easy to overlook and widespread, but certainly not common in Italy.
 It is included in the Italian red list of epiphytic lichens as “Data Deficient” (Nascimbene & al. 2013c).

 Growth form: Crustose